 I think cupcakes with marshmallow frosting are also known as Hi-Hat Cupcakes, but before seeing them on Pinterest I had no idea these little beauties existed!
-Once I saw them, I knew I had to make them!
+Once I saw them, I knew I had to add them to my Dessert Table (check it out for more delicious desserts!)!
 And oh my goodness, they are so yummy and so fun to make!
 I love how you can cut down the middle and get a perfect cross section of the cupcake, frosting and hard chocolate shell.
 Amazing!

 Something else I love about these chocolate cupcakes is that they have the marshmallow topping!
 I love marshmallows of all kinds (including Peeps!
 I know, I know!).
 And for these cupcakes I thought it’d be perfect to add a little Easter coloring to the frosting for a fun surprise!
 I left some frosting white, and then dyed the rest light purple and light green.
 So fun!
 I also tried out different tips when piping the frosting on because I had 24 cupcakes and I figured why not!